scikit-beam/scikit-beam/doc/development/docrules.rst

    and the tree is searched upwards for a match.

    Prefix functions from other sub-modules appropriately.
-E.g., whilst documenting a hypothetical ``astropy.vo`` module, refer to a function in ``table`` by
+E.g., whilst documenting a hypothetical ``scikit-beam.vo`` module, refer to a function in ``table`` by

    ::